alexhunsley/tca-beam/README.md

 Usage: tca-beam [OPTIONS] [FEATURE_NAMES]...

 Options:
-  --two-files        Put view and reducer into separate files.
-  --sub-dirs         Put each feature in a sub-directory --preview-all      Generate a single View that previews all feature Views --force-overwrite  Force overwriting any existing files.
-  --dry-run          Don't generate files, just preview any actions --version          Print version and exit
+  --two-files        Put view and reducer into separate files --sub-dirs         Put each feature in a sub-directory --preview-all      Generate a single View that previews all feature Views --force-overwrite  Force overwriting any existing files --dry-run          Don't generate files, just preview any actions --version          Print version and exit
   --help             Show this message and exit.